ciohash/lostfound-ml/README.md

 Timestamp-based scoring

-📝 Deliverables (as per project PDF)

-This project covers every requirement from the official PDF :
+This project covers every requirement  :

 ✔ Dataset created
 ✔ ML approach with classical models only